little-world/rust-course/src/03-trait-design-patterns.md

 ## Pattern 3: Trait Objects and Dynamic Dispatch

 *   **Problem**: Static dispatch via generics (`fn foo<T: Trait>`) creates a copy of the function for each concrete type, leading to code bloat.
 It's also impossible to create a collection of different types that share a behavior, like `Vec<[Circle, Rectangle]>`.
 *   **Solution**: Use trait objects (`&dyn Trait`) for dynamic dispatch.
 This creates a single version of the function that accepts any type implementing the trait, looking up the correct method at runtime via a vtable.
-This allows for heterogeneous collections like `Vec<Box<dyn Drawable>>`.
 *   **Why It Matters**: Dynamic dispatch results in smaller binary sizes and allows for runtime polymorphism (e.g., plugin systems).
 This flexibility comes at the small cost of a vtable pointer lookup for each method call, which prevents inlining.
-*   **Use Cases**: Plugin systems, GUI frameworks (`Vec<Box<dyn Widget>>`), game engines, event handlers for different event types, middleware chains, and any scenario requiring a collection of different types that share a common interface.

 ### Example: static dispatch